Skip to contents

 Acknowledgements

-Substantial contributions of code by: Leonhard Held, Howard Burkom, Thais Correa, Mathias Hofmann, Christian Lang, Juliane Manitz, Andrea Riebler, Daniel Sabanes Bove, Maelle Salmon, Dirk Schumacher, Stefan Steiner, Mikko Virtanen, Wei Wei, Valentin Wimmer .
+Substantial contributions of code by: Leonhard Held, Howard Burkom, Thais Correa, Mathias Hofmann, Christian Lang, Juliane Manitz, Sophie Reichert, Andrea Riebler, Daniel Sabanes Bove, Maelle Salmon, Dirk Schumacher, Stefan Steiner, Mikko Virtanen, Wei Wei, Valentin Wimmer .

 Furthermore, the authors would like to thank the following people for ideas, discussions, testing and feedback: Doris Altmann, Johannes Bracher, Caterina De Bacco, Johannes Dreesman, Johannes Elias, Marc Geilhufe, Jim Hester, Kurt Hornik, Mayeul Kauffmann, Junyi Lu, Lore Merdrignac, Tim Pollington, Marcos Prates, André Victor Ribeiro Amaral, Brian D. Ripley, François Rousseu, Barry Rowlingson, Christopher W. Ryan, Klaus Stark, Yann Le Strat, André Michael Toschke, Wei Wei, George Wood, Achim Zeileis, Bing Zhang .